 Graduates of the Associate Degree Nursing program receive an Associate in Applied Science degree in Nursing, and are qualified to take the National Council Examination for licensure as a Registered Nurse.
 With additional credits, an Associate of Arts degree may be granted.
 (Students interested in transferring on to earn their Bachelor of Science in Nursing, please refer to the Clark College to WSU Vancouver Direct Transfer Agreement.)

-Clark College's Associate Degree Nursing program is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+Clark College's Associate Degree Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).